Last Updated on January 1, 2021.

 You just type the word in and it adjusts the settings automatically.

-This can be useful, especially to beginners, but once you know how to dial in compression like most producers do, you won’t really have a need to use the semantic terms.
+This can be useful, especially for beginners, but once you know how to dial in compression like most producers do, you won’t really have a need to use the semantic terms.

-But I think that it can be a good plugin for beginners to start figuring out how to use compression in their mixes.
+But I think that it can be a good plugin for beginners to start figuring out how to use compression in their mixes when they still don’t know what each specific parameter does.

-On their website you will not only find a compression plugin, but also an overdrive, EQ and reverb.
+On their website you will not only find a compression plugin, but also an overdrive, EQ and reverb, and they all work in a similar way!
+So, make sure to try those out as well.

 Give it a try!